Me

 You

-You can give me money to salve your conscience and read a few extra posts.
+You can give me money if you want.
 In doing so you will not ‘be part of a community of people who share your interests.’
 You will be alone, looking at a screen.
-But I’ll try to make it worth your while.
-Most posts will be free, but I hope to have something exclusive for subscribers every month.
-Paywalled essays are more likely to touch on political or ‘culture war’ issues, because I firmly believe that 1) nobody should have to be exposed to that sort of thing unless they actively want it, and 2) if you’re the kind of pervert that does actively want it, there should be some kind of tax involved.
 If there’s one particular paywalled piece that you really want to read but you can’t afford the expense, get in touch and I’ll probably give you a month or so free.